Keep safe this Valentine’s Day

 Food is an important part of any celebration and Valentine’s Day is no exception.

-We’re partnering with the Food Standards Agency and Anaphylaxis Campaign this year to bring you our top dating tips for people living with food allergy:
+Last year we partnered with the Food Standards Agency and Anaphylaxis Campaign to bring you these top dating tips for people living with food allergy: